 Vitamin E is the name given to eight chemically closely related substances – four so-called tocopherols and four tocotrienols.
 The most effective of these isAlpha-tocopherol(natural tocopherol).
 The outstanding property of this vitamin is theAbility to scavenge free radicalsand render them harmless.
-Vitamin E not only protects vegetable oils and margarine from going rancid, it also protects cell structures in the body from oxidation by free radicals.
+Vitamin E not only protects vegetable oils and margarine from going rancid, but also protects cell structures in the body from oxidation by free radicals.

 Other functions of vitamin E

-In addition, vitamin E protects theLDL cholesterolin the blood from harmful changes caused by oxygen radicals.
-Furthermore, vitamin E promotes blood circulation, keeps the blood vessels in a healthy condition andcan prevent blood clots (thrombosis)In this way, vitamin E contributes to the functioning of the cardiovascular system.
-The fat-soluble vitamin also provides additional protective functions for another fat-soluble vitamin –Eye vitamin A.
+In addition, vitamin E protects LDL cholesterol in the blood from harmful changes caused by oxygen radicals.
+Furthermore, vitamin E promotes blood circulation, maintains the healthy condition of blood vessels, andcan prevent blood clots (thrombosis)In this way, vitamin E contributes to the functioning of thecardiovascular systemThe fat-soluble vitamin also provides additional protective functions for another fat-soluble vitamin – theEye vitamin A.

 Use of vitamin E

-Shortage situations: reduced absorption due to fat absorption disorders (disorders of bile production) and chronic inflammatory bowel diseases.
+shortage situations: reduced absorption due to fat absorption disorders (disorders of bile production) and chronic inflammatory bowel diseases.

 Prevention of cardiovascular diseases: Vitamin E reduces the oxidation ofcholesteroland thus counteracts the tendency towards cholesterol deposits in the arteries.

-rheumatism: Vitamin E is often used as a supportive measure in anti-inflammatory drug therapy.
+rheumatismVitamin E is often used as a supportive treatment for anti-inflammatory drugs.
 High doses of vitamin E can reduce inflammation and stiffness of the joints.
-In addition, the administration of vitamin E can sometimes reduce the dosage of drugs with high side effects.Antirheumaticsbe reduced.
+In addition, vitamin E may reduce the dosage of medications with side effects.Antirheumaticsbe reduced.

 Medicines/environmental toxins: Since some medications as well as environmental toxins cause the increased formation of free radicals in the body, vitamin E can have protective effects here.

-Premature aging: Premature signs of aging are usually caused by harmful influences - such as car and industrial exhaust fumes, frequent alcohol consumption and cigarettes.
+Premature agingPremature aging is often caused by harmful influences, such as car and industrial exhaust fumes, frequent alcohol consumption, and cigarette smoking.
 Thanks to its antioxidant properties, vitamin E can reduce damage caused by constant oxidative stress.

 Which foods contain vitamin E?